 Pros: This rink is right in the middle of the action at the Holiday Village.
 When you’re tired of skating, roast some marshmallows by the fire pits, shop in the holiday store or ride some carnival rides.
 It’s a decent sized rink and they have a zamboni golf cart that cleans the ice every two hours, so it’s fresh for guests.

 Cons: The ice rink is in the middle of the Magic Nights of Lights at Lake Lanier Island, so you’ll want to see the lights while you are there as you’ll have to purchase an entry which is based per car.
-If you only want to skate, visit before 4 pm and you’ll pay the normal $10 gate fee.
-Skating is extra.
+If you only want to skate, visit after 5 pm when skating is free.

 Additional Ice Rinks we have not visited:

 As Field Trips with Sue visits the ice rinks below, we’ll update this post with a review.
 In the meantime, if you’ve been and have some insight to share, please let me know by posting on Field Trips with Sue on Facebook or email me at sue (at) fieldtripswithsue.com.